hazzakins/skeleton_python/README.md

-# skeleton_python
+# skeleton

-Skeleton Project for Python Projects inspired by cisagovs Skeleton projects
+Skeleton Project with defaults for most projects.